 - Be aware of any adverse road conditions such as road construction or bad weather.
 Try to avoid driving in bad weather if possible.
 Look for alternate routes to get around the hassles of road construction.

 - Obey all the traffic rules and laws.
 This means driving the speed limit, coming to a full stop at a stop sign, not running a yellow light, signaling when changing lanes, etc.

 It’s always easier to make a resolution than keep it.
 However, by sticking to our resolution to be a better driver in 2020, we can make the roads a safer place to be — for everyone.

 The Rivas Law Firm Wishes You a Safe and Happy Holiday Season

 Just because you’ve resolved to make yourself a better driver, doesn’t mean everyone else has.
 If you’ve been injured in an auto accident in Winter Haven that was the fault of a negligent driver, you may be able to recover compensation for the damages caused by your injuries.

 Don’t accept an offer from the insurance company before speaking with Tania Rivas and the Rivas Law Group.
-We’ve helped clients in Winter Haven, Lutz, Lakeland and other Central Florida communities obtain the full settlement they deserve for the pain and suffering, medical bills, lost wages and other losses resulting from an accident that was caused by someone else’s negligence.
+We’ve helped clients in Lut, Winter Haven, and Lakeland and other Central Florida communities obtain the full settlement they deserve for the pain and suffering, medical bills, lost wages and other losses resulting from an accident that was caused by someone else’s negligence.

-Contact the law offices of Lakeland personal injury attorney Tania Rivas to schedule a free initial consultation meeting to discuss your case.
+Contact the law offices of Lutz personal injury attorney Tania Rivas to schedule a free initial consultation meeting to discuss your case.
 We accept most personal injury cases on a contingency basis, which means no upfront payments from our clients for our services — we only collect our fee once we’ve secured your award.